MIT-SPARK/Ouroboros/README.md

 ## Installation

-pip install from inside `vlc_db` and again from `vlc_resources`.
+pip install from the top-level directory.
 I guess we should have both packages installed by the same setup.py eventually.

 See the example in `examples` to get an idea of how to use the interface so far.